Skip to main content

 Legal Services for Crypto & Blockchain in Australia

 The crypto and blockchain space is a high-volatility environment where the legal framework is often forced to react to technological change.
-The challenge for innovators is not just structuring a token offering or a platform, but ensuring that the business is resilient enough to withstand the shifting scrutiny of regulators.
+Structuring a token offering or a platform is only half the challenge for innovators; the business also has to withstand the shifting scrutiny of regulators.
 We apply our generalist lens to this sector to see the patterns that narrow specialists often miss, focusing on the long-term survival of the entity.

 We manage the friction between decentralised innovation and the rigid expectations of ASIC and AUSTRAC by focusing on procedural integrity.
 While the technology is new, the underlying principles of financial regulation - licensing, disclosure and anti-money laundering - remain the primary risks.
-We navigate the complexities of token structuring and operational compliance by ensuring that the business's core arrangements are robust enough to meet the evolving standards of the Australian legal landscape.
+We advise on token structuring and operational compliance so that the business's core arrangements meet the evolving standards of Australian law.

 Astris Law provides tailored legal advice for crypto & blockchain businesses across Australia.
 We understand the unique regulatory challenges, commercial pressures and risk profile of your industry, and we deliver practical, commercially focused legal solutions.